Welcome to IGA News

 The IGA also presented its initial vision statement at the International Conference on the History of Czech Glass and Jewelry, which was held in Železný Brod, CZ, September 17-19, 2010.

-In October 2010, Josephine Brielmaier, Chief Creative Officer of Studio B50, was invited to contribute ideas, provide research, project and development as the IGA Director of Media & Creative Technologies.
+In October 2010, Js Brielmaier, was invited to generate innovative ideas, provide research, project and development as IGA creative director consultant/advisor.

-In January 2011, the IGA executive director and creative director met with Debra Karp, Director of Community-Based Scholarship and Nonprofit Development within the Center for Community Partnerships at the University of Wisconsin - Parkside.
+In January 2011, the IGA executive director and creative director met with Debra Karp, Director of Community-Based Scholarship and Nonprofit Development within the Center for Community Partnerships at the University of Wisconsin.
 Ms. Karp provided insight and expertise for the IGA's pathway toward non-profit development.

 In February 2011, the IGA partnered with Arts Wisconsin, a non-profit arts organization in Madison, Wisconsin, for a fiscal receivership while its own 501(c)(3) application is processed.
 This enables donations to the IGA through Arts Wisconsin to be tax-deductible.
 Anne Katz, Executive Director of Arts Wisconsin, graciously shared her expertise and encouragement of arts and education advocacy to enhance the goals and initiatives of the IGA.
 Please click here to learn more and get involved in Arts Wisconsin.

-Throughout 2011 the IGA has been working to finalize details of its initiatives and programs.
-As artists, curators, museum and university staff, scholars, gallery owners and collectors, we are all benefactors of the rich glassmaking heritage in this region.
+Throughout 2011 and now in 2012, the IGA is working to finalize details of its initiatives and programs.
+As artists, curators, museum and university staff, scholars, gallery owners and collectors, we are all benefactors of the rich glassmaking heritage within the Northern Bohemia and Czech region.

 With your help, the International Glass Alliance can increase its efforts to preserve glassmaking traditions and promote one of the last functioning glass regions in the world for future generations!